gasiordev/gasiordev.github.io/_posts/2020-04-10-c64-dev-env-on-mac.md

 Download latest release source code from [GitHub](https://github.com/irmen/64tass/releases) and unpack it somewhere.

-Go the created directory and run `make` to compile the binary.
-Check if file called `64tass` has been created by running `./64tass -V`.
-If so, copy the file to `/usr/local/bin` and make it executable
+Go the created directory and run `make && make install`.
-`chmod +x /usr/local/bin/64tass`.

 ## Makefile
 Go to the directory where you want to work on your project and create the